turingschool/data-analytics-curriculum/readme.md

 ## Site Structure

-You will find a module specific directory. eg `module1` and within each directory you will find a directory for `lessons` and `projects`.
-All files within this site can be written as either markdown or html.
-To link to each you just need to write the relative path to each file without the file extension.
+You will find a module specific directory (eg. `module1`).
+Within each directory, you will find a directory for `lessons` and `projects`.
+All files within this site can be written as either `markdown` or `html`.
+To link to each, you must write the relative path to each file without the file extension.
 For example `lessons/lesson_on_stuff`.

 The `navigation.html` file is where you will find the sidebar for the site.